 Taking your child to see a doctor or specialist in Spain

 In order for you or your child to see a doctor in Spain, you must register with a local practitioner.
-Doctors are available in health centers, hospitals, or individual practices.
+Doctors are available in health centers, individual practices, and hospitals in Spain.
 Some doctors provide treatments through both state and private services.

 Private healthcare insurance often allows you to visit specialist clinics directly.
 It often has substantially shorter wait times for specialist care compared to the state service, and additionally provides medical services in multiple languages.